 Whether you are looking to go to university, gain practical skills for the workplace, or simply further your knowledge, at LMC we can help you to achieve your full potential.
 We provide top quality education and training, including academic and vocational courses, as well as bespoke training packages to meet the needs of businesses across the region.
-We also offer a range of work-based learning opportunities including Apprenticeships and T Levels.
+We also offer a range of courses including full time, part time and professional.

 Complete the short form to enquire about a course you are interested and we will get back to you.